Adolf Der Übermensch: Schluckt Gold und redet Blech

 Rotogravure: 38 x 27 cm

-John Heartfield’s photomontage of the führer with his chest and belly full of gold from his financial supporters is one of the artist’s most famous images.
+John Heartfield’s photomontage of Adolf Hitler with his chest and belly full of gold from his financial supporters is one of the artist’s most famous images.

-Heartfield conveys that Adolf Hitler is performing a miracle of political alchemy as he converts financial contributions from war investors into nonsense into order to stir up the people.
+Heartfield conveys that the führer is performing a miracle of political alchemy as he converts financial contributions from war investors into nonsense into order to stir up the people.